 Pure Water San Diego program will use proven water purification technology to clean recycled water to produce safe, high-quality drinking water.

-For questions or more information, call the Public Utilities Department at 619-533-5358 or send an email to [email protected].
+For questions or more information, contact the Public Utilities Department at 619-533-5358 or email@example.com.